Andrea Wen-Yi Wang

 What Is a Robot?
 Understanding Baseball's "Robot Umpire" through the Lens of Fluid Technology

-Waki Kamino, Andrea W Wen-Yi, Guy Hoffman, Selma Šabanović, Malte F. Jung
+Waki Kamino, AWW, Guy Hoffman, Selma Šabanović, Malte F. Jung

 HRI '26: ACM/IEEE International Conference on Human-Robot Interaction